DataDog/datadog-agent/docs/beta/downgrade.md

 sudo -u dd-agent -- cp /etc/datadog-agent/conf.d/auto_conf/*.yaml /etc/dd-agent/conf.d/auto_conf/
 ```

+Note: please beware that if you have made any changes to your configurations to
+support new agent6-only options, these will not work anymore with agent5.

 #### Back-sync custom checks (optional)
 If you made any changes or added any new custom checks while testing Agent 6 you might want
 to enable them back on Agent 5.
 Note: you only need to copy back checks you changed.